 This summery cocktail from the Philippines has an origin story shrouded in mystery.
 Some people will tell you it’s named after Weng Weng, the stage name of Ernesto de la Cruz, an actor with dwarfism that starred in many James Bond parodies around the early 1980s.
 Other people claim the name is an 80s Filipino slang term for “totally wasted” or that it’s named after the mixologist that made it.
 Who knows?

-As a humble former college student who had her blood replaced entirely by weng weng by the time she was a senior, my opinion is this: it’s called a weng weng because that’s the sound an ambulance will make when it picks you up after having one too many glasses of the stuff.
+As a humble former college student who had her blood replaced entirely by weng weng by the time she was a senior, what I heard is this: it’s called a weng weng because that’s the sound an ambulance will make when it picks you up after having one too many glasses of the stuff.

 The weng weng is simple enough to make.
 You throw everything in a tumble or a pitcher and mix it thoroughly.
 Done.
 The problem?
 When I say a weng weng calls for you to throw everything in a container, I mean it.
 This cocktail’s sweet and citrusy flavors, derived from the orange and pineapple juice, conceals its true contents: vodka, rum, tequila, brandy or whiskey (or both), and gin topped off with grenadine syrup.